informalsystems/hermes/README.md

 - The [`ibc-telemetry`][ibc-telemetry-crate-link] crate is a library for use in the `hermes` CLI, for gathering telemetry data and exposing that in a Prometheus endpoint.
 - The [`ibc-test-framework`][ibc-test-framework-crate-link] crate provides the infrastructure and framework for writing end-to-end (E2E) tests that include the spawning of the relayer together with Cosmos full nodes.
+- The [`chain-registry`][chain-registry-crate-link] provides functions to fetch data from the [chain-registry](https://github.com/cosmos/chain-registry) and automatically generate chain configuration for `hermes`.

 See the table below for more details.